Kathy Griffiths, CEO

 - Work with CFO on integrated curriculum and financial planning

 Andrew Ferguson is the CFO of the Aquinas Trust and qualified as an accountant and company secretary during a twenty-five-year career in industry.
 He moved into the education sector with one of the country’s top academy chains twelve year ago, seeing it grow from two to thirty-three schools.
 Andrew has extensive experience of developing financially sustainable schools through effective integrated curriculum financial planning.
 He developed his interest in education as a Governor of a Kent Grammar school and as Chairman of Governors, for fifteen years, of a village primary school.
 In challenging financial times for schools, Andrew sees his role as ensuring that students’ needs are kept at the forefront of all our business planning.

 Mary Capon, Director of Communication and Compliance

 Mary Capon is the Operations Director and Company Secretary for the Trust.
 Mary is a qualified solicitor with over 10 years’ experience of commercial work and litigation in the private legal sector.
 She attends all Trust Board and Committee meetings in her capacity as Company Secretary to advise on relevant legal and operational issues.
 Mary supports the Chief Executive Officer in implementing Trust Strategy.

-- Provide legal advice to the Board, academies and the Trust in general
+- Provides legal advice to the Board, academies and the Trust in general

-- Project manage new academy transfers to the Trust
+- Project manages new academy transfers to the Trust

-- Undertake internal audits of a non-financial nature
+- Undertakes internal audits of a non-financial nature

 - Project management of EFA business cases for academy expansion and changes